 What Happens When People with Asperger’s Get Depressed?

 Studies reveal that a possible 65% of people with Asperger’s tend to be more susceptible to anxiety and depression.
-However, due to the difficulties they have processing and sometimes displaying emotions with “appropriate affect,” it makes it very difficult for clinicians to diagnose the depressive state.
+However, due to the difficulties, they have processing and sometimes displaying emotions with “appropriate affect,” it makes it very difficult for clinicians to diagnose the depressive state.
 Everyone, regardless of whether or not they have Asperger’s, is an individual first.
 It is hard to say definitively what any given person will feel when faced with depression.
+However, if you notice that you do seem to have some of the common symptoms of depression, it might be worth arranging an appointment with a mental health professional who could help you.
+Alternatively, people might want to look into the effects of cannabis on depression.
+Those who want to try that method could try and find some bc buds online to see if that makes them feel happier.
+Hopefully, methods like that will help some people ease their depression.

 Feelings of Loss of Independence/Individuality.